ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-For each resource (e.g., a cost map, a network map), the incremental updates and snapshots can be represented using the following directed acyclic graph model, where the server maps base resource IDs to incremental update IDs that are assigned sequentially (i.e., incremented by 1 each time):
+For each resource (e.g., a cost map, a network map), the incremental updates and snapshots can be represented using the following directed acyclic graph model, where the server tracks the change of the resource maps with version IDs that are assigned sequentially (i.e., incremented by 1 each time):

 -  Each node in the graph is a version of the resource, where a tag identifies